fido-device-onboard/client-sdk-fidoiot/utils/docker_build/README.md

 # About

-Docker Script for Building Client-SDK repository.
+Docker Script for Building Client SDK repository.
 Using this script you can build the local copy of the repository as well as the latest upstream of the repository.

 ## Prerequisites